dankore/personal-site/src/pages/1-boc/index.md

 ## Overview

-From an idea to an average of 1,000 page views per day and than 500 registered users across the world since June 2019.
+From an idea to an average of 1,000 page views per day and than more 500 registered users across the world since June of 2019.
 I started Home Away From Home to help people like me live abroad with success and also connect natives to non-natives.

-I handle static pages, user experience and head the marketing team.
+I handle the site’s static pages, user experience, and head the marketing team.

 View live: [click here](https://homeawayfromhome.online/ "Home Away From Home").